 - How to price the home so it isn’t too high to find a buyer

-Financing your costs can be tricky and finding a lender can prove a challenge.
+Financing your costs can be tricky, and finding a lender can be challenging.
 If you run into issues selling, you can try to rent the property to cover your mortgage.
 However, with today’s low housing inventory, selling shouldn’t be a problem and might even drive up prices due to bidding wars.

 Joint Ventures in Real Estate

-If you want to invest in Toronto real estate, but either have bad credit or not enough money for a down payment, you can opt for a partnership with someone you trust and go into the purchase together.
+If you want to invest in Toronto real estate but either have bad credit or not enough money for a down payment, you can opt for a partnership with someone you trust and go into the purchase together.
 You share the burden of financing the property and split the profits when you sell.
-You can do this using the buy-and-hold strategy, rental properties to tenants, flipping or even own and live in the property together.
-The trick is to have all the terms clearly plotted out such as:
+You can do this using the buy-and-hold strategy, renting properties to tenants, flipping, or even owning and living together.
+The trick is to have all the terms clearly plotted out, such as: